Run Service

 The format of this ID is <server>:<orderId>.

-If annotation is enabled for the AJF get job information category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the AJF get job information category in the Configuration domain, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 REST API Syntax